mhmxs/calico-route-reflector-operator/README.md

 ## About

-This Kubernetes operator can monitor and scale Calico route refloctor topology based on node number.
+This Kubernetes operator can monitor and scale Calico route reflector topology based on node number.
 The operator has a few environment variables to configure behaviour:

  * `DATASTORE_TYPE` Calico datastore [`incluster`, `kubernetes`, `etcdv3`], default `incluster`
  * `ROUTE_REFLECTOR_CLUSTER_ID` Route reflector cluster ID, default `224.0.0.0`